 Every Monday, I host a conference call with my team.
 I’ve found I have really been able to leverage skills learned thus far in JWMI at work and specifically on this call.
 I start the call with a motivational quote from a different person in our team every week.
 We also discuss what is going on in each person’s territory to get every brain in the game.6:30 PM

 It’s important not to sacrifice the things that are important to you while in the program.
 During the summer, I play in a softball league on Monday evenings.

 I drive to various locations in Maryland to meet with different liaisons as part of my position.
 I again use this "car-time" to maximize what I need to do in the program.
-I usually schedule a check-in call with my professor during this time or listen to my professor’s podcast or Audible book.5:00 PM – 8:00 PM
+I usually schedule a check-in call with my professor during this time or listen to my professor’s podcast.5:00 PM – 8:00 PM